Transfer to UMaine.

 Fall Admission:

 Transfer students interested in enrolling for the Fall Semester may submit their application at any time after October 1 prior to the fall semester they intend to enroll in.
-The FAFSA should be filed as soon after October 1st as possible.
+The 2024-2025 FAFSA should be completed as soon as the form becomes available (check with the Financial Aid Office for updates).
 UMaine’s FAFSA code is 002053.

 March 1: Recommended Fall Transfer Application Submission Date

 June 1: Transfer on-time FAFSA filing date.
 Deadline for transfer scholarship consideration.
-Nursing and Survey Engineering Technology applications will be reviewed only on a space available basis after June 1
+Nursing applications will be reviewed only on a space available basis after June 1

 Fall Semester classes usually begin the last week in August or the first week in September, for the exact date, check the Academic Calendar listed on the Student Records home page.